wesleybowman/godoist/README.md

 # godoist
 Could have been called Tithub or Tidbits.
 Maybe we change later :rofl:

+This application was not created by, affiliated with, or supported by Doist.

 # Creating the environment
 We are currently using python3.7 with conda.
 You can create the environment using the following commands:
 ```